Chapter 19

 "[2] Mark my words!
 I, Paul, tell you that if you let yourselves be circumcised, Christ will be of no value to you at all."

-Question: Is the Scripture against circumcision? (or) Is the issue one of insisting that circumcision is necessary for salvation?
+Question: Is the Scripture against circumcision?
+(Or) Is the issue one of insisting that circumcision is necessary for salvation?

 For our answer let us read about what happened at the council in Jerusalem.
 This event is recorded for us in,